 Then there’s Madeira, one of Portugal’s lesser known but rapidly up-and-coming gems.
 Situated far out in the Atlantic Ocean, almost 1000 km from Lisbon, Madeira offers year-round mild weather, tropical flora and extensive outdoor activities.

-The island is very well connected to mainland Portugal, with around 18 flights per day from Funchal to Lisbon and many others to Porto and Faro.
+The island is well connected to mainland Portugal, with around 18 flights per day from Funchal to Lisbon and many others to Porto and Faro.
 Residents of Madeira can take advantage of substantial discounts on mainland flight tickets, with prices capped at €80 return.

 Explore Madeira here, via live webcams all around the island.